RoanBrand/ArduinoSerialToTCPBridgeClient/README.md

 6. You can use another MQTT client like [MQTT.fx](http://mqttfx.jfx4ee.org) to publish characters `0` and `1` to the topic `led` to toggle the led on and off on the Arduino board.

 ### Details
+- Tested only on Arduino Uno.
+It would probably not work for the Arduino Due.
 - The protocol provides the app an in order, duplicates free and error checked byte stream by adding a CRC32 and simple retry mechanism.
 See [this](https://en.wikibooks.org/wiki/Serial_Programming/Error_Correction_Methods) for background.
 - The **Protocol Gateway** opens a real TCP connection to a set destination on behalf of the **Protocol Client** running on the Arduino, and forwards traffic bi-directionally.
 - `ArduinoSerialToTCPBridgeClient` is derived from the standard Arduino `Client` class.
 This means existing code written for Ethernet/Wi-Fi shields should work with this.